Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980, in theory, should perform quite a bit faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980 should be much faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 980 is superior to the Radeon HD 6670 (OEM) 1GB, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 980 is superior to the Radeon HD 6670 (OEM) 1GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison